 9. Don’t save seats for “friends who will come”!

-10. Don’t lay on three bean bags if other Szitizens are laying on the bare floor!
+10. Don’t lie on three bean bags if other Szitizens are lying on the bare floor!

 You might think that Sziget Festival has provided you with bean bags as modular Lego elements that enable you to assemble your private armchair or even sofa!
 But, sorry, jerk!
 Just because you have arrived earlier than others to the movie projection, it doesn’t mean that everything you found is yours.
 Other people should not lay on the floor just because you wish to rest your legs in the air!
 Sziget is about sharing, so make new friends, not enemies!
 Also, no, you cannot bring the bean bag to your tent just because you thought it would make an excellent pillow!

 11. Don’t take 12 flags and 7 balls at Sziget Festival’s Special parties!

 Every evening Sziget Festival organizes the so-called Special parties, where the spirit of the community under the Sziget flag should be celebrated.
 On these occasions, the festival gives away thousands of flags, beach balls, pom-poms, clapping sticks, or any other similar accessory that can make Szitizens cheer together.
 However, it is so sad seeing many just coming over to “steal” the free props with no intention of even participating in the party.
 So, yes, you jerk, if you plan to get some free balls for your whole family, don’t just empty them of air and walk away in the unknown direction!
 Stay around and participate in the special party if you want the free prop for later fun!

 Sziget Festival provides just enough urinals and toilets visitors can use for free.
 Therefore, there is no reason for you to get your thing out and pee just next to someone’s tent!
 That equals peeing in your own pants.
 So if you think other Szitizens will enjoy your smelly pee running down their tent, just pee in your pants next time.
 Jerk.